He introduces himself as Ezekiel, the son of Buzzi, from a priestly lineage. He was born around 622 BCE, about the time of King Josiah’s reforms.

 However, since 587 BC when Jerusalem was conquered by the Babylonians, the latter has introduced their cyclic calendar “and the reckoning of their regnal years from Nisanu 1, about the spring equinox”.
 “The Jews now had a finite calendar year with a New Year’s day, and they adopted the Babylonian month names, which they continue to use.
 In the religious calendar, the commencement of the month was determined by the observation of the crescent New Moon, and the date of the Passover was tied in with the ripening of barley.
 The actual witnessing of the New Moon and observing of the stand of crops in Judaea were required for the functioning of the religious calendar.”

-Ezekiel could be dating 30 years after the introduction of this new calendar.
+Ezekiel might have been written 30 years after the introduction of this new calendar.
 The year of his vision was also given as the fifth year after the exile of Judah’s king Jehoiachin by the Babylonians.
 Josephus claims that at the request of Nebuchadnezzar II, Babylonian armies exiled 3000 thousand Jews from Judah, after deposing King Jehoiachin in 598 BCE.
 This will take us to 593 BC.

 There is a third interpretation which sees the thirtieth year as a reference to Ezekiel’s age at the time which was 30.